-Let’s take one of these examples to go spelunking.
-Given a situation where an incident occurs, taking a sample of a two-week or even 30-day evaluation of media interactions prior could contain investigative weight.
+Take a two-week or even 30-day evaluation of media interactions.
 Unpopular public statements might be key elements to understanding why a DDoS incident or intrusion occurred.
-A business partner that was recently victimized by malware or who has published information about an incident in their POS machines could contain insight as to why the same event occurred.
+A business partner that was recently victimized by malware or who has published information about an incident in their POS machines could be insightful to why the same event occurred.
 The same might apply for a company publicizing a merger – simple recon by the adversary might have led them to exploiting a particular avenue of entry, e.g. acquisition of domains decommissioned by the newly merged company used to gain a foothold for malware.
 The advantage of this intelligence should be obvious – it can fast track the IR Team to the right path to identify, isolate and then mitigate the incident.

-Even when on site and the incident response begins intelligence continues to demonstrate its value.
-Beyond the broad, high level tiers lie the focused ones, especially those tied to adversaries.
+Even when on site and the incident response begins, intelligence continues to demonstrate its value.
+Beyond the broad, high level tiers lay the focused ones, especially those tied to adversaries.
 TI can provide details on observed ongoing or historical activity by tracked adversaries.
 Matching or related patterns might reveal links or signal a change in behavior by a threat actor.
-A dive on phishing activity might open the pathway of infection and shrink the time necessary to discover how and what the adversary used to gain entrance.
-Table 2 shows more examples of additional information threat intelligence can bring to bear on the incident.
+A dive on phishing activity might open up the pathway of infection and shrink the time necessary to discover how and what the adversary used to gain entrance.
+Table 2 shows more examples of additional information threat intelligence can bring to bear.

 Table 2: Examples of intelligence TI can provide to speed IR